 Kagan Co-operative learning is an approach which has a proven track record of improving the attainment and engagement of all students and narrowing the attainment gap between the most and least able.
 It is based on the use of a number of structures suitable for any content which incorporate co-operative student-to-student interaction as an integral part of the learning process.
-It supports much of our other work in Assessment for Learning and Behaviour for Learning at The MFG.
+Kagan Co-operative Learning is one part of the teachers' toolkit which supports much of our other work in Assessment for Learning and Behaviour for Learning at The MFG.

 The benefits of Kagan Co-operative Learning: